Migrants moved out of Manston amid overcrowding concerns

 The site, located at a former Ministry of Defence fire training centre, opened in January 2022 and was designed to hold up to 1,600 people for no more than 24 hours.

-But on Monday Sir Roger Gale, the Conservative MP for the North Thanet constituency which includes Manston, said there were currently 4,000 people being held at the site and the situation there was a “breach of humane conditions”.
+But on Monday Sir Roger said there were currently 4,000 people being held at the site and the situation there was a “breach of humane conditions”.

 Speaking to the PA news agency, Ms Moreton said: “I don’t know yet how many will go today but yesterday we were told the aim was to move 400.